sparkfun/SparkFun_Particulate_Matter_Sensor_Breakout_BMV080/docs/hardware_overview.md

-In this section, we will highlight the hardware and pins that are broken out on the SparkFun Qwiic Mini Particulate Matter Sensor Breakout - BMV080.
+In this section, we will highlight the hardware and pins that are broken out on the SparkFun Qwiic Air Quality PM1/PM2.5/PM10 Sensor - BMV080.
 For more information, check out our [Resources and Going Further](../resources/) on the components used for the sensor.

 <div style="text-align: center;">
   <table>